d41y/d41y.github.io/attack/web/web_security_techniques/session_security.md

 ### XSS

-For an XSS attack to result in session cookie leakge, the following requirements must be fulfilled:
+For an XSS attack to result in session cookie leakage, the following requirements must be fulfilled:

 - Session cookies should be carried in all HTTP requests
 - Session cookies should be accessible by JS code